|

 fair share to Linda's in home health care costs.
 It is important to note her

-costs were so enormous that my contributions remained but a smaller
+costs were so enormous that my contributions remained but a small

 portion of